godotengine/godot-demo-projects/plugins/README.md

 Renderer: Compatibility

-Check out this demo on the asset library: https://godotengine.org/asset-library/asset/2802
+Check out this demo on the Asset Store: https://store.godotengine.org/asset/godot-foundation/plugin-demo/

 # How does it work?

 This project contains 4 plugins:

-* The custom node plugin shows how to create a custom node type using `add_custom_type`.
+- The custom node plugin shows how to create a custom node type using `add_custom_type`.
 [More info](addons/custom_node).

-* The main screen plugin is a minimal example of how to create a plugin with a main screen.
+- The main screen plugin is a minimal example of how to create a plugin with a main screen.
 [More info](addons/main_screen).

-* The material creator plugin shows how to add a custom dock with some simple functionality, and shows how to create a custom Resource type with custom loading, saving, importing, and exporting logic, including editor integrations.
+- The material creator plugin shows how to add a custom dock with some simple functionality, and shows how to create a custom Resource type with custom loading, saving, importing, and exporting logic, including editor integrations.
 [More info](addons/material_creator).

-* The simple import plugin shows how to make a simple plugin handle importing a custom file type (mtxt).
+- The simple import plugin shows how to make a simple plugin handle importing a custom file type (`*.mtxt`).
 [More info](addons/simple_import_plugin).

 To use these plugins in another project, copy any of these folders to the `addons/` folder in a Godot project, and then